jtmcg3/CoffeeRL/README.md

 # CoffeeRL-Lite

 A lightweight reinforcement learning framework for coffee optimization using transformer models and PEFT (Parameter-Efficient Fine-Tuning).
+Currently only fine tuning is implemented - RL is TODO

 ## Project Structure